Grand Teton park increases fees to camp, boat, get married

+Teton National Park will raise some fees this year, including permits for backcountry camping, in-park weddings and motor boats.

 JACKSON, Wyo.
-(AP) — Grand Teton National Park in northwest Wyoming will increase fees for various permits, including backcountry camping, weddings and non-motorized boats.
+(AP) — Grand Teton National Park in northwest Wyoming will increase fees for various permits, including backcountry camping, weddings and motor boats.

-Park spokesman Andrew White says the fee adjustment is part of an annual review of programs to make sure the park is recovering the cost associated with them.
+Park spokesman Andrew White said the fee adjustment is part of the park’s annual review of programs.

+“It’s not a response to any sort of budget issue,” White said.
+“We’re just making sure we’re recovering the cost associated with these programs.”

 Most Read Stories